 - Having to push to start urination

 - Having to wait a long time to begin urination

 These symptoms may be accompanied by blood in the urine also known as a hematuria.
 When symptoms become severe, men may experience urge incontinence (an inability to hold urination long enough to find a toilet).
 Some men may stop urinating entirely – a condition referred to as urinary retention.
 This condition may progress to kidney damage.
 Therefore, urinary retention must be considered an emergency situation and medical help should be sought immediately.

 The symptoms of BPH occur because of the location of the prostate gland (a walnut-sized gland that is part of the male reproductive system) in front of the bladder.
 Urine must pass through the prostate on its way out of the body.
 When BPH occurs, it creates an obstruction to flow, which slows down the urine stream, makes the bladder work harder to empty, and causes it to empty incompletely.
 If left untreated, the bladder undergoes changes from constantly fighting the obstructed prostate.
 This can lead to worsening symptoms, urinary tract infections and even kidney problems.

 We Can Help

-Mount Sinai’s Department of Urology is ranked among the nation’s best in the region in the 2013-2014 "Best Hospitals" issue of U.S. News & World Report.
+Mount Sinai’s Department of Urology is ranked among the nation’s best in the 2014-2015 "Best Hospitals" issue of U.S. News & World Report.
 Please call us at 212-241-4812 to learn how our physicians can provide an in-depth evaluation to ensure optimal treatment for you or your loved one based on your medical profile and needs.